carlosItDevelop/CursoAspNetCore6ZeroAoNinja/README.md

 Also check out the [.NET Homepage](https://www.microsoft.com/net) for released versions of .NET, getting started guides, and learning resources.

-## Reporting security issues and bugs

-Security issues and bugs should be reported privately, via email, to SmartAdmin Security (SAC) at <secure@walapa.nl>.
-You should receive a response within 72 hours.
-If for some reason you do not, please follow up via email to ensure we received your original message.

 ## Code of conduct